-Storage has two "ends" in the connection.
+Storage protocol, such as iSCSI, has two "ends" in the connection.
 These ends are the initiator and the target.
-The initiator: Requests, or initiates, any SCSI communications.
+In iSCSI we call them iSCSI initiator and iSCSI target.
+The iSCSI initiator requests or initiates any iSCSI communication.
 It requests all SCSI operations like read or write.
-An initiator is usually located on the host/server side (an SCSI HBA).
+An initiator is usually located on the host/server side (either an iSCSI HBA or iSCSI SW initiator).

-The target is the storage device itself or an appliance that controls and serves volumes or virtual volumes.
-The target is the device that performs the SCSI command or bridges it to an attached storage device.
-The targets can be disks, tapes, RAID arrays, tape libraries, etc.
+The iSCSI target is the storage device itself or an appliance that controls and serves volumes or virtual volumes.
+The target is the device that performs the SCSI command or bridges it to an attached storage device. iSCSI targets can be disks, tapes, RAID arrays, tape libraries, etc.